AY2122-CS2103-W17-1/tp/docs/UserGuide.md

 * `batch delete where/name LIKE A%`
   * Deletes all persons whose name start with A (case-sensitive)
 * `batch Edit p/87438806 where/ p/Phone = 87438807 `
-    * edit contact with phone matches keyword 87438807 change to 87438806
+    * Edit contact with phone matches keyword 87438807 change to 87438806

 ### Operate on Contacts within Range : `range`